 What is Tax Evasion?

-- Failure to pay taxes – Whether intentionally or by accident, some people or corporations do not pay their local, state or federal taxes, including estimated taxes.
+- Failure to pay taxes – Whether intentionally or by accident, some people or corporations do not pay their local, state, or federal taxes, including estimated taxes.
 Stories abound about people or corporations that do not pay their taxes for years.

-- Under reporting income
+- Underreporting income

 If you are dealing with different types of tax problems or are being audited by the IRS, you might need a tax fraud attorney to handle your complicated case.

 If someone made a careless mistake and did not pay certain taxes, the IRS might forgive such a mistake or perhaps assess the person or corporation filing corrected tax forms a 20 percent penalty.

-If the government determines that a person or corporation knowingly submitted false tax forms in an attempt to avoid paying taxes, the penalty for tax fraud can climb as a high as a 75 percent penalty.
+If the government determines that a person or corporation knowingly submitted false tax forms in an attempt to avoid paying taxes, the penalty for tax fraud can climb as high as a 75 percent penalty.

 Why Do You Need a Tax Evasion Attorney?

-Our Scranton tax evasion attorneys at Mazzoni Karam Petorak & Valvano have extensive experience handling complicated tax evasion cases in Scranton and throughout Northeastern Pennsylvania.
+Our Scranton tax evasion attorneys at Mazzoni Karam Petorak & Valvano have extensive experience handling complicated cases in Scranton and throughout Northeastern Pennsylvania.
 Along with tax law, our attorneys are well versed in real estate law and wills, trusts, and estates.